The Canonical Amoebot Model: Algorithms and Concurrency Control: The Canonical Amoebot Model

 An amoebot has two \textit{shapes}: \textsc{contracted}, meaning it occupies a single node in $V$, or \textsc{expanded}, meaning it occupies a pair of adjacent nodes in $V$ (\figtext~\ref{fig:modelparticles}).
-For a contracted amoebot, the unique node it occupies is considered to be its \textit{head}; for an expanded amoebot, the node it has most recently come to occupy (due to movements) is considered its head and the other is its \textit{tail}.
-Each amoebot keeps a collection of ports --- one for each edge incident to the node(s) it occupies --- that are labeled consecutively according to its own local \textit{orientation}.
-An amoebot's orientation depends on its \textit{direction} --- i.e., which axis direction it perceives as ``north'' --- and its \textit{chirality}, or sense of clockwise and counter-clockwise rotation.
-Different variants may assume that amoebots share a common orientation with respect to both, one, or neither of their directions and chiralities (see Table~\ref{tab:variants}); \figtext~\ref{fig:modellabels} gives an example of the \textit{common chirality} variant where amoebots share a sense of clockwise rotation but have different directions.
+For a contracted amoebot, the unique node it occupies is considered its \textit{head}; for an expanded amoebot, the node it has most recently come to occupy (due to movement) is considered its head and the other is its \textit{tail}.
+Each amoebot keeps a collection of ports---one for each edge incident to the node(s) it occupies---that are labeled consecutively according to its own local, persistent \textit{orientation}.
+For any space variant where $G$ is a planar graph (i.e., those that can be thought of as ``two-dimensional''), an amoebot's orientation depends on its \textit{direction}---i.e., which incident edge it perceives as ``north''---and its \textit{chirality}, or sense of clockwise and counter-clockwise rotation.
+Different variants may assume that amoebots share one, both, or neither of their directions and chiralities in common (see Table~\ref{tab:variants}); \figtext~\ref{fig:modellabels} gives an example of the \textit{common chirality} variant where amoebots share a sense of clockwise rotation but have different directions.

 Two amoebots occupying adjacent nodes are said to be \textit{neighbors}.
 Although each amoebot is \textit{anonymous}, lacking a unique identifier, we assume an amoebot can locally identify its neighbors using their port labels.
-In particular, we assume that amoebots $A$ and $B$ connected via ports $p_A$ and $p_B$ each know one another's labels for $p_A$ and $p_B$, whether or not they agree on chirality, and --- in the case $A$ or $B$ are expanded --- in which local direction they are expanded.
-This is sufficient for an amoebot to reconstruct which adjacent nodes are occupied by the same neighbor, but is not so strong so as to collapse the hierarchy of orientation assumptions.
+In particular, we assume that amoebots $A$ and $B$ connected via ports $p_A$ and $p_B$ each know one another's orientations and labels for $p_A$ and $p_B$.
+If $A$ is expanded, we also assume $B$ knows the direction $A$ is expanded in with respect to its own local direction, and vice versa.
+This is sufficient for an amoebot to reconstruct which adjacent nodes are occupied by the same neighbor and to translate its local orientation into those of its neighbors, but is not so strong so as to collapse the hierarchy of orientation assumptions.
 More details on an amoebot's anatomy are given in Section~\ref{subsec:modelanatomy}.